home-assistant/developers.home-assistant/docs/add-ons/testing.md

 :::info

-The bootstrap script (`start_supervisor.sh`) currently does not support Docker on Windows using the WSL 2 based engine.
-The message `Timeout while waiting for docker to come up` will appear in the terminal.
+The bootstrap script (start_supervisor.sh) currently does not support Docker on Windows using the WSL 2 based engine.
+The message "_Timeout while waiting for docker to come up_" will appear in the terminal.

 You'll need to switch back to legacy Hyper-V backend in Docker Desktop > Settings > General.
 :::